How Much Will I Get for a worker’s Comp Settlement?

 - The total benefits will be reduced to their present value.
 This is based on the assumption that a dollar you receive now has more value than one you get in the future.

-If your workers’ comp claim is accepted by the insurance company, you and it may enter into a Form 1023 Agreement to Compensation of Employee and Employer.
-It spells out which benefits you’re entitled to and how much you’ll receive.
+If your worker’s comp claim is accepted by the insurance company, you and the company may enter into a Form 1043 Agreement to Compensation of Employee and Employer.
+This spells out which benefits you are entitled to and how much you will receive.
 Benefits can be paid on a weekly, biweekly or lump sum basis.
-This isn’t a full and final settlement.
+This is not a full and final settlement.
 You still have rights to medical treatment and vocational rehabilitation.
 If your condition doesn’t improve or gets worse, you can ask for more compensation.

-The workers’ compensation claims process can seem intimidating if you’ve never experienced it before, but many people go through it every day.
-Our experience at Coriden Glover is an important asset to our clients, and we can provide you knowledgeable and skilled representation in all stages of a dispute.
-You won’t be going through the process alone.
-We’re here to educate you about the process, guide your claim through the process and put up a fight for you if it becomes necessary.
+The worker’s compensation claims process can seem intimidating, but the attorneys at Coriden & Coriden, LLC can provide you knowledgeable and skilled representation in all stages of a dispute.
+We are here to educate you about the process, guide your claim through the process, and put up a fight for you if it becomes necessary.